Noise-Aware System Identification for High-Dimensional Stochastic Dynamics: Introduction

 \subsection{Related Works}

-System identification of the drift term from deterministic dynamics has been studied in many different scenarios, e.g. identification by enforcing sparsity such as SINDy~\cite{sindy}, neural network based methods such as NeuralODE~\cite{chen2018neural}, PINN~\cite{pinn2019} and autoencoder~\cite{xu2023modeling}, regression based~\cite{CS02}, and high-dimensional reduction variational framework~\cite{LZTM2019}.
-There are statistical methods which can be used to estimate the drift and noise terms using point-wise statistics.
-SINDy for SDEs was also developed in~\cite{wanner2023numerical}.
+System identification of the drift term from deterministic dynamics has been studied in many different scenarios, e.g. identification by enforcing sparsity such as SINDy~\citep{sindy}, neural network based methods such as NeuralODE~\citep{chen2018neural}, PINN~\citep{pinn2019} and autoencoder~\citep{xu2023modeling}, regression based~\cite{CS02}p, and high-dimensional reduction variational framework~\citep{LZTM2019}.
+There are statistical methods which can be used to estimate the drift and noise terms using pointwise statistics.
+SINDy for SDEs was also developed in~\citep{wanner2024higher}.
+System identification using other dynamical properties are discussed in~\citep{HER2024, MIS2023}.

 The observation data generated by SDEs can be treated as a time-series data with a mild assumption on the relationship between $\rvx_t$ and $\rvx_{t + \Delta t}$.
-Various deep neural network architectures can be used to learn the drift term as well as predicting the trajectory data, using RNN, LSTM, and Transformers, see \cite{liao2019learning, YANG2023279, wen2022transformers} for detailed discussion.
+Various deep neural network architectures can be used to learn the drift term as well as predicting the trajectory data, using RNN, LSTM, and Transformers, see~\citep{liao2019learning, YANG2023279, wen2022transformers} for detailed discussion.

-Furthermore, when the noise level becomes a constant, i.e. $\sigma(\rvx) = \sigma > 0$, we arrive at a much simpler loss

-which has been investigated in \cite{lu2022} in combination of high-dimensional $\rvx$ with a special structure in $\vf$, the drift term.
-The uniqueness of our method is that we incorporate the covariance matrix into the learning and hence improving the estimation especially when the noise is correlated.